How to Sharpen a Straight Razor

 - 8000 grit – develops the razors shaving edge.
 You’ll spend 10% of your honing time with this grit.

 - 10000 grit – this grit is used to complete the edge.
-It is optional.
+It is optional, there are event grits as high as 80000+.

-Regardless of the stone of film, you’ll use, you need access to clean water for lubrication.
-Using a spray bottle is a great option for this.
+Regardless of the stone of film, you need access to clean water for lubrication.
+Using an inexpensive plastic spray bottle is a great option for this.

 How to Strop a Straight Razor